 If insurance coverage changes we will make every effort to work with your new insurance company.
 If coverage is terminated, our sliding fee scale will enable you to complete therapy.

 What if I don’t have insurance?

 We have a sliding scale for services to help clients who are struggling financially.

 After starting individual therapy, can my partner join me?

 Yes.
 Often that is preferred.
 If your spouse feels uncomfortable seeing the therapist you are currently seeing, then you can be transferred to someone else.

 What if I need medication?

 You and your therapist will discuss this.
-If medication is an appropriate form of treatment, you will be referred to one of the psychiatric nurse practitioners on our staff for further evaluation.
+If medication is an appropriate form of treatment, you and your therapist will work to find a prescriber for further evaluation.